Monotonicity in inverse medium scattering on unbounded domains: Numerical examples

+If the parameter $\alpha$ is suitably chosen, depending on the wave number, then the lowest level set of the indicator function $I_\alpha$ nicely approximates the support of the two scatterers. $\lozenge$ \end{example}

-In the second example, we consider three penetrable scatterers, a kite, an ellipse and a nut-shaped scatterer, with negative constant contrasts $q=-0.8$ (kite), $q=-0.4$ (nut), and $q=-0.2$ (ellipse) as sketched in Figure~\ref{fig:Exa2-1} (dashed lines), and simulate the corresponding far field matrix $\bfF_q\in\C^{128\times128}$ for $N=128$ observation and incident directions for three different wave numbers $k=1,2$, and $k=5$.
+\begin{example} In the second example, we consider three penetrable scatterers, a kite, an ellipse and a nut-shaped scatterer, with negative constant contrasts $q=-0.8$ (kite), $q=-0.4$ (nut), and $q=-0.2$ (ellipse) as sketched in Figure~\ref{fig:Exa2-1} (dashed lines), and simulate the corresponding far field matrix $\bfF_q\in\C^{128\times128}$ for $N=128$ observation and incident directions for three different wave numbers $k=1,2$, and $k=5$.
 We increase the number of discretization points because the diameter of the support of this configuration of scattering objects is roughly twice as large as in the previous example (i.e., to fulfill the sampling condition \eqref{eq:SamplingCondition}).

-In Figure~\ref{fig:Exa1-1}, we show color coded plots of the indicator function $I_\alpha$ from \eqref{eq:Itilde} in the region of interest ${[-10,10]^2\tm\R^2}$ for three different parameters $\alpha=-0.001,-0.01$, and $\alpha=-0.1$ (left to right) and three different wave numbers $k=1,2$, and $k=5$ (top down).
-The equidistant rectangular sampling grid on the region of interest from \eqref{eq:Grid} on this region of interest consists of $100$ pixels in each direction.
+In Figure~\ref{fig:Exa1-1}, we show color coded plots of the indicator function $I_\alpha$ from \eqref{eq:Itilde} with threshold parameter $\delta=10^{-14}$ in the region of interest ${[-10,10]^2\tm\R^2}$ for three different parameters $\alpha=-0.001,-0.01$, and $\alpha=-0.1$ (left to right) and three different wave numbers $k=1,2$, and $k=5$ (top down).
+The equidistant rectangular sampling grid on the region of interest from~\eqref{eq:Grid} on this region of interest consists of $100$ pixels in each direction.

 Again, the number of negative eigenvalues of the matrix $\bfA_{P_j}$ increases with increasing wave number, and it is larger on pixels $P_j$ sufficiently far away from the support of the scatterers than on pixels $P_j$ inside, in compliance with Theorems~\ref{thm:Shape1}--\ref{thm:Shape2}.
-If the parameter $\alpha$ is suitably chosen, depending on the wave number, then the support of the indicator function $I_\alpha$ approximates the support of the three scatterers rather well.

-As in the first example, the number of negative eigenvalues assumes only two different values in this example that differ just by $1$.
 The lower value always coincides with the number of positive eigenvalues of the matrix $\real(\bfF_q)$ from \eqref{eq:FMatrix} that are larger than the threshold $\delta=10^{-14}$.
-The number of eigenvalues of $\bfA_{P_j}$, $j=1,\ldots,J$, whose absolute values are larger than $\delta$ is approximately (on average) $39$ (for $k=1$), $59$ (for $k=2$), and $113$ (for $k=5$). \end{example}
+The number of eigenvalues of $\bfA_{P_j}$, $j=1,\ldots,J$, whose absolute values are larger than $\delta$ is approximately (on average) $39$ (for $k=1$), $60$ (for $k=2$), and $115$ (for $k=5$), independent of $\alpha$.

+If the parameter $\alpha$ is suitably chosen, depending on the wave number, then the support of the indicator function $I_\alpha$ approximates the support of the three scatterers rather well. $\lozenge$ \end{example}